-Did you know that 3.4 million people in the US have epilepsy?
-That makes it the 4th most prevalent brain disorder in the country.
+Did you know that about 3.3 million people in the US have epilepsy?
+That makes it one of the most common neurological conditions in the country.

 What can cause epilepsy?